connectrpc/connect-query-es/README.md

 With these two pieces of information in hand, the transport provides the critical mechanism by which your app can make network requests.

-To learn more about the two modes of transport, take a look at the npm package `@bufbuild/connect-web`.
+To learn more about the two modes of transport, take a look at the Connect-Web documentation on [choosing a protocol](https://connect.build/docs/web/choosing-a-protocol/).

-To get started with Connect-Query, simply import a transport (either `createConnectTransport` or `createGrpcWebTransport` from `@bufbuild/connect-web`) and pass it to the provider.
+To get started with Connect-Query, simply import a transport (either [`createConnectTransport`](https://github.com/bufbuild/connect-web/blob/main/packages/connect-web/src/connect-transport.ts) or [`createGrpcWebTransport`](https://github.com/bufbuild/connect-web/blob/main/packages/connect-web/src/grpc-web-transport.ts) from [`@bufbuild/connect-web`](https://www.npmjs.com/package/@bufbuild/connect-web)) and pass it to the provider.

 ```tsx
 import { QueryClient, QueryClientProvider } from "@tanstack/react-query";